 You already have the first two ingredients that are essential for recovery, so kudos to you.

 You’re right.
 These are feelings that are often categorized as depression.
 More often then not, labels can carry their own stigma but they can also be a useful way to predict the best strategies.

 Your note really struck a chord with me.
 I have also dealt with this, firsthand, as well as with many family members and patients.

 Key Insight: There may be some underlying medical issues and these are all important to touch upon.
 But, what I want you to hear is that you can feel better.

 It can take some time and you might have to pivot once or twice but you can feel better.

 I’m going to pull together what I’ve learned, what I’ve experienced, and the latest research to give you a proper answer.

-The annotated version is that I see depression as being driven by some combination of four factors:
+The annotated version is that I see depression as a combination of four factors:

 Pull up a seat and let’s talk it through.

 Emotional depression is a feeling of severe despondency and dejection.